ZinnunMalikov/Sleep-Deprivation-Ancillary/ancillary.md

 ```
     The chi-squared statistic for this test is: 235.6631248649211

-- The test statistic of 235.663 with a df = 12 yields a p-value far below 0.05 so we reject Ho.
+- The test statistic of 235.663 with a df = 12 yields a p-value far below 0.05 (p = 1.32 * 10^-43) so we reject Ho.
 There is convincing evidence at the 5% alpha level that there is an association between sleep quality (1-5) and sleep time (hrs) in individuals like those surveyed.

 ## 4.2 Sleep Times (hrs) vs. Exposure to External Light (1-5)
 - We next investigated the relationship between sleep times (hrs) and exposure to external light (1-5).